tchen01/tchen01.github.io/research/krylov/krylov.md

 <!--start_pdf_comment-->

-# The Conjugate Gradient Algorithm in Finite Precision
+# The Lanczos and Conjugate Gradient Algorithms in Finite Precision

-This page is a work in progress.

 A key component of our derivations of the [Lanczos](./arnoldi_lanczos.html) and [conjugate gradient](./cg_derivation.html) methods was the orthogonality of certain vectors.
 In finite precision, we cannot have exact orthogonality, so our induction based arguments no longer hold.
+It's been known since their introductions, that these algorithms behave very differently in finite precision than exact arithmetic theory would predict.
 Even so, both methods are widely used in practice, which suggests that there are subtle forces at play allowing the algorithms to work.

+## Finite Precision Lanczos

+We have already seen that the conjugate gradient and Lanczos algorithms are [intimately related](./cg_lanczos.html).
+This has allowed ideas and results derived about the Lanczos algorithm to be transfered to the conjugate gradient algorithm.

+Recall that, in exact arithmetic, the Lanczos algorithm generates an orthonormal set $\{q_1,q_2,\ldots,q_k\}$ which satisfies,
+$$
+AQ_k = Q_k T_k + \beta_k q_{k+1} \xi_k^T
+$$
+where $Q_k^{\mathsf{H}}Q_k = I_k$, and $T_k$ is symmetric tridiagonal.

+In finite precision, orthogonality will be lost, and the algorithm can continue indefinitely.
+We can write this relationship as,
+$$
+AQ_k = Q_k T_k + \beta_k q_{k+1} \xi_k^T + F_k
+$$
+where $F_k$ accounts for the rounding errors.

+The first significant advancement to the understanding of the Lanczos algorithm was done by Chris Paige in his 1971 PhD thesis where he showed that orthogonality of Lanczos vectors is lost once a Ritz vector has converged, and that orthogonality is lost in the direction of converged Ritz vectors [@paige_71].
+The analysis relies on the assumptions that:

+- the three term Lanczos recurrence is well satisfied: $\| F_k \|\approx 0$
+- the Lanczos vectors have norm close to one: $\|q_j\|\approx 1$
+- successive Lanczos vectors are nearly orthogonal: $\langle q_j,q_{j+1}\rangle \approx 0$

+Paige also proved that (what is now) the standard Lanczos implementation satisfies the three properties above.

+### Addressing convergence in finite precision

+On suggestion to dealing with the loss of orthogonality is to store and explicitly orthogonalize against all previous Lanczos vectors ["Lanczos himself"].
+Of course, this comes with additional storage and computation costs.

+Based on Paige's analysis, an alternative approach to complete orthogonalization is selective orthogonalization [parlett 13-8].

+Only orthogonalized against converged Ritz vectors.

+## Finite precision conjugate gradient

-In exact arithmetic, CG will obtain the exact solution in at most $n$ steps, and the error at step $k$ can be bounded by the size of the degree $k$ minimax polynomial on the eigenvalues of $A$.
+In exact arithmetic, the conjugate gradient algorithm finds the exact solution in at most $n$ steps, and the error at step $k$ is bounded by the size of the degree $k$ minimax polynomial on the eigenvalues of $A$.
 In finite precision, the loss of orthogonality leads to two easily observable effects: delayed convergence, and reduced final accuracy.
 The following figure shows both of these phenomena for various precisions.

 ![Convergence of conjugate gradient in various precisions.
 Note that the computation would finish in at most 48 steps in exact arithmetic.](./multiple_precision.svg)

 ### Delay of convergence